 Weapons - this may include being in possession of, threating with, or attacking with a weapon.
-Property Damage - this may include damage to Border Land School Division property as well as
+Property Damage - this may include damage to Border Land School Division property as well as damage to other individuals' personal property.

 Inappropriate ICT Use- this includes any action on a technological device, on or off school property, that violates the Border Land School Division Acceptable Use Agreement.